minijackson/2022-nixcon-cross-compilation/slides.md

 - The code is clear (I think)
 - The whole store is compressed!
 - Most issues arose from the (quite old) `powerpc64` big-endian architecture
-- And the friggin' `binutils` issue
+- And the friggin' `gcc` / `binutils` issue

 ## Things that were a bit hard with Nix (but just a bit)

 - How to add a custom kernel
 - How to add custom kernel configurations and DTBs
 - Actually compiling DTBs for the powerpc architecture
+- What kernel options are needed for NixOS (and notably the firewall)
 - The U-Boot netboot
-- Removing some unneeded filesystems / grub
+- Removing some unneeded file-systems / grub

 ::: notes
 To be fair, I haven't communicated that much on these issues, but sitting down